Alfresco/alfresco-docker-base-java/README.md

 where:
 * DISTRIB_NAME is centos or debian
-* DISTRIB_MAJOR is 7 or 8 for centos and 10 for debian
+* DISTRIB_MAJOR is 7 for centos and 10 for debian
 * JAVA_MAJOR is 8 or 11

 #### Release